 Aside from his ecclesiastical duties as the first among equals for all Orthodox Synods he also works to advance reconciliation between Christian, Jewish, Muslim and Orthodox communities, and is supportive of peace-building measures to diffuse global conflict in those regions.

-His extensive work in the area of Environmental and Ecological issues has resulted in HOH Bartholomew to be names as the Green Patriarch.
+His extensive work in the area of Environmental and Ecological issues has resulted in His All Holiness Bartholomew to be known as the Green Patriarch.

-&lt;sup>8 The Skeuophylakion was a separate room outside the church where the bread and wine were prepared for the Liturgy.
+&lt;sup>14 The Skeuophylakion was a separate room outside the church where the bread and wine were prepared for the Liturgy.